 Detection of a specific band in western blot does NOT guarantee that the antibody performs specifically for immunofluorescence as well.
 All CST antibodies approved for use in IF have undergone a rigorous validation process that includes verification of the correct subcellular localization in target appropriate cell or tissue model systems.

 RESULTS: The specificity of CST antibodies is demonstrated by a robust detection of the target of interest in the appropriate subcellular compartment and the absence of staining in cells devoid of this target

 Save yourself from spending precious time and reagents on efforts to optimize a protocol that works.
-At CST, we have determined the fixation, permeabilization, and optimal antibody dilution conditions for you.
+At CST, we have determined the fixation, permeabilization, and optimal antibody dilution conditions for you in our IF protocols.

 RESULTS: Optimizing fixation and permeabilization reagents can substantially improve your results.

 Ensure reagents are reliable for the life of your project.
 We test every new antibody lot to ensure its performance is equivalent to that of previous lots.

 How Did Your Antibody do?

 If you answered yes to all three questions, then you should feel pretty secure that your antibody will support your experiments and help you move your research forward.
 If not, then you might want to look for another antibody option.
 Whichever antibody you choose, the CST technical team is always here to help you set up or troubleshoot your experiments.
 And, please click here if you'd like to learn more about how we validate our antibodies for IF as well as other applications.

 Want to download a copy of the data from this post?

 You can also download the Guide to Successful Immunofluorescence, a handy resource packed with tips and the 9-step Protocol for a Successful Immunofluorescence Experiment.
 And you can check out another example of IF validation in this post.